Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 The bottom two rows of plots in Figure \ref{W3-SpecPol-AE+EAS-NEpeak} show the polarization and PA computed from the Stokes spectra.
 The plots in the bottom-right quadrant show that the extended Aitken method can fit the polarization spectrum better by including a small amount of scattering component, having about 1\% polarization at 8 $\mu$m, and about 0.5\% at 10.3 $\mu$m, in approximate agreement with the polarization images in Figure \ref{W3-pvecsPA-EAO+EAS}.
-The PA of the scattering component is found to be the same as the PA of the absorptive component, with a value of 100\degr, which could indicate they are co-extensive components.
+The PA of the scattering component is found to be the same as the PA of the absorptive component, with a value of 100\degr, which could indicate they are similar components.
 The plots of $p$ are in reasonable agreement with Figure \ref{W3-AE+EAS-Main-NE} for imaging polarimetry.
-However, average values of $p$ in Figure \ref{W3-SpecPol-AE+EAS-NEpeak} are lower because of the larger aperture of spectropolarimetry (0\farcs52 $\times$ 2\farcs1), whereas the smaller 0\farcs24 $\times$ 0\farcs24 aperture used for plots of imaging polarimetry gives higher average values.
-There are differences in the PA of components obtained by the Aitken method fits, so, in the final part of the Appendix, we explore the question of whether fitting three wavelengths of imaging polarimetry is sufficient to obtain the same decomposition as fitting full spectropolarimetry, as shown in Figures \ref{W3-CompAitkenFits} and \ref{W3-CompAitkenSimoFits}.
+However, average values of $p$ in Figure \ref{W3-SpecPol-AE+EAS-NEpeak} are lower because of the larger aperture of spectropolarimetry (0\farcs52 $\times$ 2\farcs1), whereas the smaller 0\farcs24 $\times$ 0\farcs24 aperture used for imaging polarimetry gives higher average values.

-Figure \ref{W3-SpecPol-AE+EAS-SWpeak} in the Appendix shows Aitken method fits to the spectropolarimetry observation of the secondary source of W3 IRS5, at offset (+0\farcs61, 0\farcs0), or SW from the origin, also marked with circled cross in the images of Figure \ref{W3-pvecsPA-Obs-SNR+p}.
-Again, the extended Aitken method fit is slightly better.
+Figure \ref{W3-SpecPol-AE+EAS-SWpeak} in the Appendix compares Aitken method fits to the spectropolarimetry observation of the secondary source of W3 IRS5, at offset (+0\farcs61, 0\farcs0), or SW from the origin, also marked with circled cross in the images of Figure \ref{W3-pvecsPA-Obs-SNR+p}.
+Again, the extended Aitken method fits are slightly better at the SW peak sightline.
+Table \ref{Table-SP-W3-SW} presents the coefficients and uncertainties of the fits.
 The third component may not always be due to scattering.
-Since the absorption cross-section of graphite has similar functional behavior as the albedo, the extended Aitken method could be fitting an absorptive or emissive component from elongated graphite grains or other dust components.
-For most sightlines the scattering template profile is needed to fit Stokes spectra that cannot be fit by silicates alone.
+Since the absorption cross-section of graphite has similar functional behavior as the albedo, the extended Aitken method could be fitting absorption by or emission from graphite grains.
+Another possibility is that the emissive and absorptive silicate profiles need to be adjusted for this source, but including the third component provides that adjustment.